About Biolab Tests

 A) Great Portland Street and Regents Park are both 5-10 minutes walk from Biolab.
 Oxford Circus is about 10 minutes walk.
 See map.
 (Back to Top)

 A) The area around Biolab (and most of the West End of London) has 2 hour parking restrictions and all parking is metered.
 NCP car parks are sign-posted in the West End of London for long term parking (but the cost is over £20 per day).
 Biolab falls within the congestion charging boundary, so it costs £11.50 to bring a car to Biolab (see www.cclondon.com for further details).
 (Back to Top)

 Q) Will I get a copy of my results; I am paying for the tests?

-A) All Biolab reports are sent to the referring doctor/practitioner in duplicate, so that one copy can be given to you once the doctor has seen the results and added his/her interpretation and recommendations.
+A) All Biolab reports are sent to the referring practitioner who will consider the results and provide an interpretation and recommendations.
 The General Medical Council have advised us not to issue results directly to patients because we do not have full details of a patient's medical history and we therefore cannot provide an adequate interpretation of our findings.
 (Back to Top)

 Q) Is Biolab recognised by medical insurance companies?

 A) If the referring doctor is recognised by your medical insurance company, then sometimes the cost of any laboratory investigations he / she requests will also be covered.
 Please confirm what is covered with your insurance company before the tests.
 (Back to Top)